PeymanPP5530/ExpRob_assignment1/README.md

 The IDs of the markers hold specific instructions for the robot:

-- Marker 11: Instructs the robot to rotate until it locates marker 12, then move towards and reach it.
+- Marker 11: Instruct the robot to rotate until it locates marker 12, then move towards and reach it.
 - Marker 12: Directs the robot to rotate until it identifies marker 13, then moves towards and reaches it.
 - Marker 13: Guides the robot to rotate until it detects marker 15, then moves towards and reaches it.
 - Marker 15: Signals the completion of tasks.
 The robot stops once marker 15 is found.